Valuative invariants for large classes of matroids: Stressed subsets and relaxations

 \begin{prop} Let $\M$ be a matroid on $E$ with set of bases $\mathscr{B}$.
 If $\M$ has a circuit-hyperplane $H$, then the collection $\widetilde{\mathscr{B}} = \mathscr{B} \sqcup \{H\}$ is the set of bases of a matroid $\widetilde{\M}$ on $E$. \end{prop}

-Our aim is to develop a set up in which the collection of bases of a matroid $\M$ can be enlarged by including non-bases of $\M$ in a controllable fashion.
+Our aim is to develop a framework in which the collection of bases of a matroid $\M$ can be enlarged by including non-bases of $\M$ in a controllable fashion.
 We begin with the introduction of the terminology.

 \begin{defi} Let $\M$ be a matroid with ground set $E$.
 A subset $A\subseteq E$ is called \emph{stressed} if both the restriction $\M|_A$ and the contraction $\M/A$ are uniform matroids. \end{defi}